Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently we investigate the 1D block-state decoration.
 For $\tau_1$, the unique candidate 1D block-state is Majorana chain due to the absence of on-site symmetry; for $\tau_2$, the total on-site symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, hence the candidate 1D block-states are Majorana chain and 1D FSPT state.
 So all 1D block-states form a group:

 Then we discuss about the decorations of these two root phases separately.

-\paragraph{Majorana chain decoration}Majorana chain decoration on 1D blocks labeled by $\tau_1$ leaves 4 dangling Majorana fermions at each 0D block labeled by $\mu_1$ and $\mu_2$.
-At $\mu_1$, these 4 Majorana fermions have the following rotational properties:
+\paragraph{Majorana chain decoration}Majorana chain decoration on 1D blocks labeled by $\tau_1$ leaves 4 dangling Majorana modes at each 0D block labeled by $\mu_1$ and $\mu_2$.
+At $\mu_1$, these 4 Majorana modes have the following rotational properties:

 Where $\bs{R}_{\mu_1}$ represents the 4-fold rotation operation centred at each 0D block labeled by $\mu_1$, and all subscripts are taken with modulo 4.
 Consider the local fermion parity with its symmetry property under rotation: